mgsosna/mattsosna.com/_posts/python/2021-04-06-Sharing-projects.md

 <img src = "{{ site.baseurl }}/images/projects/sharing/dockerhub.png" loading="lazy">

-Even better, though, you can *create your own* images.
-The code below is all you'd need to create a Docker image for a simple Flask app.
+Even better, though, you can *create your own* images.<sup>[[2]](#2-level-2-docker)</sup> The code below is all you'd need to create a Docker image for a simple Flask app.
 The steps involve downloading the Docker image for the [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) operating system, installing Python and Flask, copying your `app.py` Python into the container, and making the container accessible to your computer.

 {% include header-dockerfile.html %}
 ```dockerfile